Number of Indiana high school students taking Advanced Placement courses continue to grow under AP-TIP IN

 Kristi Phillippe – AP Biology – Marion High School

-AP-TIP IN Affiliate School of the Year FINALISTS:
+AP-TIP IN Affiliate School of the Year Finalists

 Pike High School – Indianapolis, Indiana